A refuge for care and repair

 The Cradle of Care vision emerged over two years of building relationships through the ancient technologies of walking, talking, and listening; fires, meals, and music; gathering, resting, and celebrating.

-This vision is anchored in the specific land, cultures, people, and histories of this place in Appalachia, and it is tied to efforts from across the world to heal our relationships to land and each other—from globally-connected movements calling for food sovereignty, health equity, and land justice for Black, Brown, Indigenous, poor, and landless people, to a just transition towards systems that sustain us for generations to come.
+This vision is anchored in the specific land, cultures, people, and histories of this place in Appalachia, and it is tied to efforts from across the world to repair our relationships to land and each other.
+We seek to model and accelerate different visions for how land is owned, developed, and cared for.

 How we get there matters as well.
+We need to more meaningful multicultural relationships, understanding, care, and collaboration, especially in the South.
 Through who we are and the unusual ways we are collaborating to build this vision, we hope that we may become a microcosm and laboratory of the thriving multicultural democracy we long for and need in America, creating ripples in the wider culture and politics well beyond us.

 What’s Happening